 1. Pre-production

-Pre-production is the first and basic phase of video production as it sets the stage for your work.
+Pre-production is the first and foundational phase of video production as it sets the stage for your work.
 In this phase, the planning and strategizing about production need to be done quite carefully.
 Pre-production Pivotal activities Concept development Script writing Storyboarding Project scheduling

-Create what you want your video to accomplish, who the video is for (target market), and the message that you want to get out there.
+Establish what you want your video to accomplish, who the video is for (target market), and the message that you want to get out there.
 At this stage, gathering up the right team (directors, producers, writers and any other craftsman) to finally translate your vision into reality.
 Budgeting is important too as it determines what you have and can achieve with your project.

 Locking down locations, casting talent, and securing permits and insurance are all important steps in this phase.
 Before producing a corporate video content, pre-production will ensure it supports the goals of those within the brand and reaches its desired demographic.
 The fact is that careful pre-production planning can great reduce these risks and increase the quality of the video itself.